slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 restApi="{\"sort\": {\"numberOfSkills\": \"desc\"}}, {\"group\": {\"by\": \"company\", \"firstName\": \"first(firstName)\", \"lastName\": \"first(lastName)\", \"skills\": \"first(numberOfSkills)\"}}, {\"sort\": {\"skills\": \"desc\", \"lastName\": \"asc\"}}"
 >}}

 ### Project

-Allows to remove fields from records and reduce memory usage.
-This is important if you need to process a lot of records but you just need a few fields.
+The Project operation allows you to remove fields from records and reduce memory usage.
+This is important if you need to process many records but only need a few fields.

 Here are some samples of how to use it:

 {{< query_sample
-id="324dfgty34523qrfw"
+id="10"
 description="leaves only number of employees and the sums up" entity="companies" jsQueryMap="{project: 'name,numberOfEmployees'}"